 If you want to get started trading bonds, you’ll need a brokerage account.
-Bonds can be purchased through a specialized bond broker, though most online brokerages allow you to purchase them too.
+You can buy bonds through a specialized bond broker, though most online brokerages allow you to purchase them too.
 If you’re buying newly issued U.S. government bonds, you can buy them directly from the Treasury after setting up an account with TreasuryDirect.

 Many organizations issue bonds, but some of the most popular types being traded on U.S. exchanges include the following:

-Trading commissions often run about $1 per bond, though volumes over $10,000 may earn you a significant discount at some brokerages.
-Brokerages may sometimes roll up their costs in the bond price they quote you, making it less obvious what they charge.
-While some brokers have $1 minimum commissions, others have $10 minimums, so if you’re buying just one bond — already $1,000, typically — you could pay up to 10 times more in trading fees what you otherwise might.
+Trading commissions often run about $1 per bond, though volumes over $10,000 could earn you a discount.
+Brokerages sometimes roll up their costs in the bond price they quote you, making it less obvious what they charge.
+While some brokers have $1 minimum commissions, others have $10 minimums, so if you’re just buying one bond, you could pay up to 10 times more in trading fees than you might otherwise.
 If you’re making a small purchase, make sure you choose the right broker for the job.

 When you buy or sell an individual bond, your broker will provide you with a lot of information about the bond.
 To make a smart trade, it’s important to understand what this info means:

 For example, let’s say a bond with a par value of $1,000 pays a 5% coupon.
-Bondholders earn $50 annually for each bond they own.
+You’ll earn $50 annually for each bond you own.
 As the bond price rises to $1,250 (perhaps due to lower interest rates), its yield falls.
-That same bond still pays the $50 coupon, but now the bond has a yield of 4%, or $50 divided by $1,250.
-The bondholder can sell the bond and realize the gain or hold and receive the coupon.
+That same bond still pays you the $50 coupon, but now the bond has a yield of 4% ($50 divided by $1,250).
+You can sell the bond and realize the gain or hold and receive the coupon.
 In any case, the bond will eventually return to par value at maturity.

-However, it’s important to remember that if you buy the bond at par value and hold until maturity, you will receive the coupon indicated on the bond (assuming the issuer doesn’t go bankrupt).
+However, it’s important to remember that if you buy the bond at par value and hold it until maturity, you’ll receive the coupon indicated on the bond (assuming the issuer doesn’t go bankrupt).
 At maturity, you’ll also receive the par value of the bond, regardless of what you paid for it.

-This strategy is as passive as it gets, with an investor buying a bond and holding it to maturity.
-It minimizes costs and is good for maximizing the income generated from bonds (as opposed to the capital gains), so it’s a good strategy if you need income but don’t need to sell the bond.
+With this strategy, you’ll buy a bond and hold it to its maturity date.
+It minimizes costs and is good for maximizing income (as opposed to the capital gains), so it’s a good strategy if you need income but don’t need to sell the bond.
 However, your bonds will decline in value if interest rates rise, and it’s probably better not to sell at that time.

-Slightly more active than a buy-and-hold strategy, laddering involves owning bonds with various maturities.
-For example, an investor may have bonds maturing in one, three, five and seven years.
-When the one-year bonds mature, the investor extends the ladder, buying long-term bonds with the old bond’s proceeds.
-This strategy is also low-cost while smoothing swings in interest rates and providing an income stream.
-It can be a good strategy for investors because it diversifies interest rate risk.
+For example, you may have bonds maturing in one, three, five and seven years.
+When the one-year bonds mature, you extend the ladder by buying long-term bonds with the old bond’s proceeds.
+This strategy is low cost, smooths interest rate swings and provides an income stream.
+It can be a good strategy because it diversifies interest rate risk.

-With active trading, an investor may use one or several strategies, often with a goal of high capital gains.
-Traders search for discounted (and sometimes distressed) bonds that will appreciate before maturity.
-Investors may analyze the credit quality of the individual business or macroeconomic factors to find bonds that are likely to increase in value.
+With active trading, you may use one or several strategies, often with a goal of high capital gains.
+You’ll search for discounted (and sometimes distressed) bonds that will appreciate before maturity.
+You might analyze the credit quality of the individual business or macroeconomic factors to find bonds that are likely to increase in value.
 This strategy requires more advanced skills and active involvement — it’s not advisable for armchair investors, but it can work well in stable or normal markets.

 Bonds also reduce the overall risk in your portfolio by providing some stability in comparison to the volatility of the stock market.
 However, younger investors should typically stray away from loading up on bonds: They have the flexibility to take on more risky investments with decades to go before retirement, allowing their portfolios to ride out the ups and downs in the market.

 Finally, bonds provide a source of investment income — and who doesn’t love an occasional payout?
 Bond trading doesn’t get the same amount of press that stock investing receives, but it can still be lucrative without the potential losses associated with riskier stocks.
-Bond investing has become even easier with ETFs, especially if you’re a beginning investor and have less money available.
+Bond investing has become even easier with bond funds like ETFs and mutual funds, especially if you’re a beginning investor and have less money available.